 Yes, there is a military discount for active duty families only.
 Active duty families will receive a 5 % tuition only discount and be exempt from the $1000 New Family Facility Fee.
 To qualify you must submit a copy of your active duty orders.

 Does financial aid affect whether or not we will be admitted to The Epiphany School of Global Studies?

 No, the Admissions Committee makes its decisions without regard for a family's financial aid needs.
 After a student is admitted, we then work with the family to determine their financial needs.
 Financial aid is available, but the maximum award is limited to 50% of the tuition.

 When do students start to learn word languages?

-We offer foreign language immersion in Spanish beginning in kindergarten through second grade classrooms through the VIF/Splash Language Immersion Program.
+We offer foreign language immersion in Spanish beginning in kindergarten through second grade classrooms through the Participate/Splash Language Immersion Program.
 True fluency takes time, dedication, and practice; therefore, we continue to emphasize Spanish as a core class in all subsequent grades.
 Beginning in third grade, the students will continue with Spanish, but not in an immersion program.

 What if I don't speak Spanish and I'm applying to the school as an older student?
 Won't I be behind?
 How will I catch up?

 Immersion currently ends in second grade.
 All other grades take Spanish as a class.
 Introductory Spanish is taught at all levels.
 Furthermore, additional tutoring and after-school help is available to students seeking additional support.

 Our Kindergarten students are typically between the ages of 5-6.
 We rely on our Kindergarten admissions screening as well as other submitted application materials to help determine Kindergarten readiness.
 Students must turn 5 years of age by October 1 of the year in which they enroll in Kindergarten.